GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 Application Programming Interface (API)
 ---------------------------------------
-.. note:: This section discusses and describes programming interface
+.. note:: This section discusses and describes the programmatic interface
           available on the class Reduce.
 This section is for advanced users wishing to code with ``Reduce`` class, rather than just using ``reduce`` at the command line.
 The common user may safely skip this